noviscient/factbox-user-guide/docs/widgets/index.md

 Display risk statistics properties.

+#### Volatility
-- **Volatility** - Measures the standard deviation of returns, indicating the overall risk or variability in investment performance.
+Measures the standard deviation of returns, indicating the overall risk or variability in investment performance.

+#### Downside Volatility
-- **Downside Volatility** - Measure of downside risk that focuses on returns that fall below the risk-free benchmark.
+Measure of downside risk that focuses on returns that fall below the risk-free benchmark.
 The risk-free benchmark will depend on the geography where the strategy/product is denominated and the market traded.
 For US and Global strategies/products, we will be using the 13 week Treasury Bill rate.

 !!! note
     $$